IDMNYU/IdeationPrototypingSpring2022_Bennett/Future_weeklyBrief.md

 6. Begin a _draft_ of a [timeline](timeline.md) of your world.
 Ordering significant events in time with relation to one another.
 Use your sketchbook to explore this.

+7. Create concept maps to further explore various aspects taking place in your world.
+Concept maps are like mind-maps, yet there is a specific relationship which links one entry from another.
+Use your sketch book to explore this.

-7. Write a short reflection discussing the developments, points that you are at, questions that you have, and things you intend to develop further.
+8. Write a short reflection discussing the developments, points that you are at, questions that you have, and things you intend to develop further.

 #### Semester Week 7b | Week 1: Future Project - Launch